abbeyroad7/Terra-CoTs/content/World/Misc/Rules/Cooking.md

 For example, a rare dish may provide additional Inspiration to the party when consumed and some culinary ingredients may provide temporary bonuses in respect to their origin.

+Mechanically, any of the following can apply when a dish is eaten:
+##### Positive
+- Temporary skill improvements (increase in movement speed, strength, perception, etc.)
+- Health regeneration
+- Temporary hit points
+- Inspiration
+- Initiative bonus
+##### Negative
+- Exhaustion
+- Take damage
+- Poison effects

 ![[pagebreak.webp]]